-The remuneration committee considered the FSP performance metrics and decided to introduce new performance metrics for the September 2018 FSP awards, as the relevance of TSR and ROICE has diminished.
+The remuneration committee considered the FSP performance metrics and decided to introduce new performance metrics as from the September 2018 FSP awards, as the relevance of TSR and ROICE has diminished.

-In line with the Group's strategy to focus its business on the global natural resources market, it sold the Southern African Infrastructure & Building businesses in 2017.
-Consequently, its listing on the JSE was transferred from the Heavy Construction sub-sector to the Diversified Industrial sub-sector.
-The Group is now in a unique position, without true comparator companies in the market, to benchmark TSR performance.
+Subsequent to the Company's divestment from its Infrastructure and Building ("1&B") business in 2017, its listing on the JSE was moved from the Heavy Construction sub-sector to the Diversified Industrial sub-sector.
+Murray & Roberts is now in a unique position, without true comparator companies in the market to benchmark TSR performance.